 Most healthy adult dogs have developed an immunity so that the number of such parasites is kept in check.
-But when a dog’s immunity breaks down due to poor health, for example, the parasitic worms will thrive and eventually the dog will show signs and symptoms of dog worms.
+But when a dog’s immunity breaks down due to poor health, the parasitic worms will thrive and eventually the dog will show signs and symptoms of worm infestation.

 If you suspect that your dog has worms, be sure to get a proper diagnosis from your vet before you start any dog worm treatment.